-We currently have nine trustees.
+We currently have ten trustees.
 Trustees hold quartely meetings and work closely with LMN workers and the network.

 Andrew Hickman is a specialist on Indonesia.
 He worked as a researcher for Amnesty International before working for several years for Down to Earth, the campaign for ecological justice in Indonesia.
 Down to Earth was a founder member group of London Mining Network but was wound up in 2016.
 He is now a trustee of TAPOL, the Indonesian human rights organisation, which is also a founder member group of London Mining Network.
 He has lived in Indonesia and has specialised in the impacts of extractive projects on human rights, particularly researching the operations of London-listed BHP, Bumi in Kalimantan and BP and Rio Tinto in West Papua.
 He is currently working on a project to establish relationships with communities directly affected by the Grasberg mine in West Papua, which Rio Tinto has helped to fund.